-Spouses of eligible retirees may receive postretirement medical benefits.
-Surviving widowed spouses are eligible if receiving a pension payment from the City of Memphis and coverage was in force prior to the retiree's death.
+Spouse Eligibility forSpouses of eligible retirees may receive postretirement medical benefits.
+Surviving widowed spouses are eligibleBenefitsif receiving a pension payment from the City of Memphis and coverage was in force prior to the retiree's death.
 Working spouses with available coverage elsewhere do not receive postretirement medical benefits.